Pickaway County License Hearing Guide

 Related Guides

-Pickaway DUI License Suspension & ALR Hearing: Don't Lose Your Driving Privileges!
+Pickaway County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in Pickaway County, you have a very limited time to act to protect your driver's license.
-You MUST request an Administrative License Revocation (ALR) hearing within 15 days of your arrest.
-This is a hard deadline, and missing it will result in an automatic suspension of your license.
+Following a DUI arrest in Pickaway County, you have a very limited time to request an Administrative License Suspension (ALS) hearing.
+You must request this hearing within 15 days of your arrest.
+This request is filed with the Ohio Bureau of Motor Vehicles (BMV), not the court.

 Automatic License Suspension